Hankintailmoitukset/hilma-api/API meeting memos/hilma-api-meeting-20240530.md

     Due to that change we are planning to make BT-88 (Procedure features / menettelyn kuvaus) required for the above notice types.

 * EForms
   * FYI.
-Hilma is going live with SDK 1.10.2 in the upcoming release ( NO API changes required )
+Hilma went live with SDK 1.10.2 2024-05-29
+    * No API changes

+* SDK
+ * 1.10 will be supported by TED until end of 02/2025
+ * Hilma is not going to 1.11
+ * Hilma will implement 1.12 and after that 1.13 with the current information